furfsky/furfsky.github.io/README.md

 *Note: Simply submitting a quote for the website's splash text on the home page does not constitute a contribution–if you are here to do that, please drop it into the `#make-a-website-quote` text channel in the FurfSky Reborn Discord server instead.
 Forks and/or pull requests that constitute merely of splash text/quote submissions will be ignored, unless if it's **really**, **REALLY** funny.*

 *Another note: Yes, we are working to get an SSL certificate.
 Please don't remind us about that.*

+## Questions?

+For further questions/concerns, drop a message in the `#website-comments` channel in the FurfSky Reborn Discord server.

+— voxal + Erymanthus